What happens if you suck on a piece of white bread?

 Use the resource below to answer the questions that follow.

-- What is salivary amylase?
+- What is amylase?
 Where is it secreted?
 What does it do?

 - Explain the role of enzymes in digestion.
 Give an example to illustrate your answer.

-- Describe an example of how a hormone affects digestion.
+- Give an example of how a hormone affects digestion.